-Almost 100,000 people have had to take second jobs in the past year to make ends meet, according to research by
+Almost 100,000 people have had to take second jobs in the past year to make ends meet, according to research by The Independent.

 The numbers recorded as having second jobs rose to 1.1 million for the first quarter of this year – up 9 per cent, or 94,000, in 12 months.
 It is the highest total since 2002.

 Much of the rise has come since the turn of the year as tax rises, inflation and minimal pay settlements have hit household budgets.
 Recent research suggests the squeeze is the worst for 40 years and Bank of England governor Mervyn King has warned of the toughest pressure on living standards since the 1920s.
 Since the start of the year, a period in which the economy has flatlined, the numbers taking on extra work has risen by 53,000.
 The hours worked in second jobs are also up, to an average of just under 10 a week.